 This led to a military response against the communists in an effort to wipe out their base of support in local communities and drive them into the jungle, where it would be tough for them to get help from supporters.

-It was a combined air ground operation against Communist bases hidden in the jungles of northern Malaya.
+It involved coordinated air and ground attacks against communist bases in the jungles of northern Malaya over ten days.

 By October 1955, the Emergency's outcome was beyond dispute, although a lengthy cleaning operation ensued.